-For an educator who is looking to represent Native American heritage as part of their teaching practice, where do you suggest they start?
+For an educator who is looking to represent Indigenous heritages as part of their teaching practice, where do you suggest they start?

 A great starting point would be to research the tribes local to their areas, both currently and historically.
 Find out the notable events and figures in local tribal history, and always looks for first-hand sources.